By Garrett Rees

 - EDM, NJD, PIT

 These teams are playing all of their games at home this week so they should be rested and practicing:

 As expected, a lot of travel again this week as only four teams won’t be riding a charter bus or plane in some fashion during Week 6.
 Note that EDM will be playing four games all on the road so expect to see both Nikolai Khabibulin and Devan Dubnyk to get some work in.
 Or if you need other goalie depth options…

 B2B: BACKUPS TO SEE ACTION?

-All of these teams are scheduled to play in back-to-back games this upcoming week, so there are good chances that these teams’ respective backup goaltenders could see some action:
+All of these teams are scheduled to play in back-to-back games this upcoming week, so there are good chances that these teams’ respective backup/alternate goaltenders could see some action:

 Now let’s take a look at a couple of the most favorable matchups of the week:

 Anaheim Ducks – Opponents: @LOS, NAS, MIN+@PHX – The Ducks are still flying together this season thus far and playing against teams that they have yet to lose to should help them keep their winning ways going.
 First up are the Kings on Monday, who they scored 7 goals against the last time they faced them.
 Then they face the Predators on Wednesday, which the Ducks have won both of their games so far this season.
 Then they have a back-to-back matchup against the Wild on Friday, who they beat 3-1 in their only meeting, and the Coyotes on Saturday who they have yet to face.
 Having games on each of the three slowest nights of the week is also a bonus so make sure to get your Ducks out there as you’ll be able to save those roster spots for the rest of your squad on the big days.
 If you’re in need of help on D, check out Francois Beauchemin who has 1g-5a-6pts and a stellar +11 over his past 8 games.